Klaipėda: German Empire

-After the unification of Germany into the German Empire in 1871, Memel had the distinction of being Germany's northernmost city.
+After the unification of Germany into the German Empire in 1871, Memel became Germany's northernmost city.

-The development of the town in the 19th century was influenced by the industrial revolution in Prussia and the attendant processes of urbanisation.
+The development of the town in the 19th century was influenced by the Industrial Revolution in Prussia, as well as urbanisation.
 Even though the population of Memel increased fourfold during the 19th century, and had risen to 21,470 by 1910, its pace of development lagged in comparison.
 The reasons for this were mostly political.
 Memel was the northernmost and easternmost city in Germany, and although the government was engaged in a very costly tree-planting exercise to stabilise the sand-dunes on the Curonian Spit, most of the financial infusions in the province of East Prussia were concentrated in Königsberg, the capital of the province.
 Some notable instances of the German infrastructure investments in the area included sandbar blasting and a new ship canal between Pillau and Königsberg, which enabled vessels of up to 6.5 m draughts to moor alongside the city, at a cost of 13 million marks.

 Owing to the absence of heavy industry in the 1870s and 1880s, the population of Memel stagnated, although wood manufacturing persisted as the main industry.
 It remained the central point of the Baltic timber-trade.
 A British Consul was located in the town in 1800; in 1900 a British Vice-Consul was recorded there, as well as a Lloyd's Agent.

 By 1900 steamer services had been established between Memel and Cranz (on the southern end of the Curonian Spit), and also between Memel and Tilsit.
 A main-line railway was built from Insterburg, the main East Prussian railway junction, to St. Petersburg via Eydtkuhnen, the Prussian frontier station.
 The Memel line also ran from Insterburg via Tilsit, where a further direct line connected with Königsberg, that crossed the 4 km Memel Valley over three bridges before its arrival in Memel.

 During the second half of the 19th century, Memel was a center for the publication of books printed in the Lithuanian language using a Latin-script alphabet – these publications were prohibited in the nearby Russian Empire of which Lithuania was a province.
 The books were then smuggled over the Lithuanian border.

 The German 1910 census lists the Memel Territory population as 149,766, of whom 67,345 declared Lithuanian to be their first language.
 The Germans greatly predominated in the town and port of Memel as well as in other nearby villages; the Lithuanian population was predominant in the area's rural districts.